Inverse problems for Lorentzian manifolds and non-linear hyperbolic equations: Earliest observation time functions

 Next, suppose $\liminf_{j\to \infty}s_j=\tilde s< s$ and denote $\e=\tau(\mu_a(\tilde s),\mu_a(s))>0$.
 Then by choosing a subsequence, we may assume that $\lim_{j\to \infty}s_j=\tilde s< s$.
 By continuity of $\tau$ and (\ref{eq: reverse}), \ba \lim_{j\to\infty}\tau(x_j,\mu_{a_j}(s)) &\geq& \liminf_{j\to\infty} \tau(x_j,\mu_{a_j}(s_j))+ \tau(\mu_{a_j}(s_j),\mu_{a_j}(s))\\ &\geq& 0+ \tau(\mu_{a}(\tilde s),\mu_{a}(s)) =\e,\ea and we obtain $\tau(x,\mu_a(s))=\lim_{j\to\infty}\tau(x_j,\mu_{a_j}(s))\geq \e$.
 This is not possible as $s=f^+_a(x)$.
 Hence $\liminf_{j\to \infty}s_j\geq s$ and ${\bf F}$ is also lower-semicontinuous.
 This proves (iv).

 The analogous results for function $f_a^-$ follow similarly by reversing the causality. } \Box

-Next we consider the earliest light observation sets in the observation domains $U$ and $V$. {\gtext We will show that without loss of generality we can take the neighhborhood $V$ of $\hat \mu$ to be the set $U$ defined in (\ref{eq: Def Wg with hat}).}
+Next we consider the earliest light observation sets in the observation domains $U$ and $V$. {\gtext We will show that without loss of generality we can take the neighborhood $V$ of $\hat \mu$ to be the set $U$ defined in (\ref{eq: Def Wg with hat}).}

 \begin{lemma} Let $q \in J^-(p^+)\setminus I^-(p^-)$.

 (i) The earliest light observation set of $q$ in $U$ has the form \beq \E_U(q) = \{\mu_{a}(f^+_{a}(q));\ a\in \A\}. \eeq